-In addition to her deep work in early childhood, Kat has supported philanthropists, foundations and nonprofit leaders with strategic planning across multiple sectors including education, public health, and women’s economic empowerment.
+In addition to her deep work in early childhood, Kat has helped individual philanthropists, foundations, and nonprofit leaders convert their visions for the world into strategies for impact across multiple sectors including public health, education, and youth development.

 Prior to joining Bridgespan in 2005, Kat worked at Bain & Company with clients in consumer products, retail, publishing, industrial products, and the pharmaceutical industries.
 She assisted clients in assessing new business opportunities, benchmarking competitor performance, and evaluating potential investments.